cjbush/ado-copilot-code-review/README.md

   - Read pull requests
   - Write pull request comments
   - Read code
+  - NOTE: Since this PAT will be used by Copilot to post comments, all PR comments will be attributed to the account used to create the PAT.
+For large teams, consider using a PAT from a dedicated service account to avoid confusion.
 - **Windows Agent**: This extension currently only supports Windows-based Azure DevOps agents.
 Compatible with both MS-hosted and self-hosted agents.

 ## Installation